The-Pokemod-Group/Aegis-All-In-One/README.md

 # WARNING WARNING WARNING

 This is an **INSECURE** install.
 If you run this on an internet exposed server, you can easily be hacked as many services don't have embedded authentication.
-Some of the services will leak personal information even while using the default embedded auth (Dragonite Admin, Koji, etc) so consider yourself **WARNED**.
+Some of the services will leak personal information even while using the default embedded auth (specially Dragonite Admin, Koji and Rotom) so consider yourself **WARNED**.

 Ideally, you **SHOULD** use a reverse proxy and, at the minimum, place basic auth for your exposed services.
 If you run a reverse proxy like **SWAG** (https://docs.linuxserver.io/general/swag/) you should opt to run **Authelia** to assure further security and privacy all around.
 In a production environment with remote ATV devices, you only want to have ports 80, 443 and 7070 (protected by authbearer) exposed.
 With a local server and devices, you shouldn't expose port 7070 to the outside world.